sambowry/Yamale/README.md

 - keywords
     - `version`: 4 or 6; explicitly force IPv4 or IPv6 validation
+    - `is_mask`: True/False, an IPv4 address should be a netmask (like 255.255.255.0) or not
+    - `strict`: True/False, if True then no host bit must be set in the address
+    - `prefix`: "length", "mask", "any" or "none", specifies the prefix format to be accepted

 Examples:
 - `ip()`: Allows any valid IPv4 or IPv6 address
 - `ip(version=4)`: Allows any valid IPv4 address
 - `ip(version=6)`: Allows any valid IPv6 address

+### FQDN - `fqdn()`
+Validates fully qualified domain names by DNS query or regex match
+- keywords
+    - `matches`: regex
+    - `resolve`: True/False
+    - `type`: "domain" or "host"
+    - `min`: minimum number of domain labels
+    - `max`: maximum number of domain labels

 ### MAC Address - `mac()`
 Validates MAC addresses.